CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Support for the `2025 WPILib Java units <https://docs.wpilib.org/en/latest/docs/software/basic-programming/java-units.html>`__ has been added to many APIs.
 This support includes:

 - Units for status signals
-- Unit overloads for control request parameters
+- Unit overloads for control request parameters (including constructors)
 - Unit overloads for config arguments
 - Swerve API support for units